Individual Representation in Approval-Based Committee Voting: Individual Representation

 \begin{definition}[IR-consistency] An ABC rule is \emph{consistent with individual representation}, or short \emph{IR-consistent}, if it outputs at least one IR committee for every ABC election that admits one. \end{definition}

 Consistency with semi-strong JR can be defined analogously.
-We show that all common ABC voting rules fail consistency with respect to both IR and semi-strong JR.\footnote{Since neither IR nor semi-strong JR is always achievable (and semi-strong JR may be achievable in instances where IR is not) we can, in general, not deduce consistency regarding one of the notions from consistency regarding the other.
+We show that all common ABC voting rules fail consistency with respect to both IR and semi-strong~JR.\footnote{Since neither IR nor semi-strong JR is always achievable (and semi-strong JR may be achievable in instances where IR is not) we can, in general, not deduce consistency regarding one of the notions from consistency regarding the other.
 However, all our examples in this section satisfy $f_i \leq 1$ for all voters $i$, such that semi-strong JR and IR coincide.}

 \Cref{ex:threecandidates} already rules out any rule that always selects one of the candidates with the highest numbers of approvals, so-called \emph{approval winners}.
-In particular, this class of rules includes all common committee-monotonic ABC rules as well as other ``sequential'' rules like Rule~X, as these rules select one of the approval winners in the very first round. \footnote{For the common rules defined in this paper, we refer the reader to the survey \cite{LaSk20a}.}
+In particular, this class of rules includes all common committee-monotonic ABC rules as well as other ``sequential'' rules like the Method of Equal Shares (MES), as these rules select one of the approval winners in the very first round.\footnote{For definitions of ABC rules not defined in this paper, we refer the reader to the survey by \citet{LaSk22a}.
+For a formal definition of sequentiality, see \citet{BDI+23a}. }

-\begin{restatable}{proposition}{ssjrmono} No ABC voting rule that always selects one of the approval winners into the winning committee is IR-consistent. \end{restatable}
+\begin{restatable}{proposition}{ssjrmono} No ABC voting rule that always selects one of the approval winners is IR-consistent. \end{restatable}

-Moreover, the rules PAV, Satisfaction-AV, and reverse-seqPAV select only committees including $c_3$ in \Cref{ex:threecandidates}, and thus fail IR-consistency.
-In \Cref{app:ind_rep}, we provide additional examples showing that all remaining ABC rules mentioned in Table~1 of the survey by \citet{LaSk20a} fail IR-consistency as well.
+Moreover, the rules PAV, Satisfaction-AV, and reverse-seqPAV select only committees including $c_3$ in \Cref{ex:threecandidates}, and thus fail IR-consistency as well.
+In \Cref{app:consistency} we provide additional examples showing that all remaining ABC rules mentioned in Table~4.1 of the survey by \citet{LaSk22a} fail IR-consistency as well.